Cyndyblaze/My-Data-Journey-/README.md

 ### Data Manipulation
 Data Manipulation focuses on transforming and preparing data into a useful format.

-### Data Itegrity
+### Data Integrity
-Data Integrity focuses on the of the accuracy, completeness, and reliabily of data.
-It ensure that data remains unchanged during storage, transmission and rtrieval.
+Data Integrity focuses on the accuracy, completeness, and reliability of data.
+It ensures that data remains unchanged during storage, transmission, and retrieval.

 ### Data Presentation

-Data Presentaion is concerned with organising data in a way that is easy to understand and interprete by using visuals like charts and graphs.
+Data Presentation is concerned with organizing data in a way that is easy to understand and interpret by using visuals like charts and graphs.

 ### Exploratory Data Analysis (EDA)

-This is involved with exploring data to unveil the answers behind the questions such as;
+This is involved with exploring data to unveil the answers behind the questions, such as;
 1. What is the average discount percentage by product category?
 2. How many products are listed under each category?
 3. What is the total number of reviews per category?